jonjack/playground/docs/actions.md

 > "_You should always create your own actions, controllers and request types on top of Play.
 This will give you flexibility to add your own context and domain specific information in your classes._"

 Here is an example of a custom [PostAction](https://github.com/playframework/play-rest-api/blob/master/app/v1/post/PostAction.scala) from Will's REST API sample that is designed to handle a POST request.
-It extends `ActionBuilder` to take a `PostRequest` rather than a plain old `Request` and
+It extends `ActionBuilder` to take a `PostRequest` rather than a plain old `Request`.